Getting started

 You can now play with each setting to understand what they do.

-All the parameters are described in the manual, but there's nothing better than experimenting by yourself!
+All the parameters are described in , but there's nothing better than experimenting by yourself!